 - To maintain your own system accounts (to include files, data and processes associated with those accounts); for PC files, data, and processes, this includes taking appropriate action to backup your PC system.

 - To keep your technology accounts (computer, network, voice/voice mail) secure.
-If you suspect unauthorized access, report it to your supervisor or the Dean of Information Services at ext.
-298.
+If you suspect unauthorized access, report it to your supervisor and ITS at ext 229.

 - To not share your privileges with others.
 Your access to technology resources is not transferable to another member of the Sauk Valley Community College community, to family members, or to an outside individual or organization.
-If someone wishes access to Sauk Valley Community College's technology resources, s/he should contact the Dean of Information Services at ext 298.
+If someone wishes access to Sauk Valley Community College's technology resources, they should contact the ITS at ext 229.

 - To comply with posted policies governing use of public computing facilities.